UCLA Basketball Players Admit To Shoplifting In China, Are Suspended From Team

 Earlier in the day, Trump tweeted, "Do you think the three UCLA Basketball Players will say thank you President Trump?
 They were headed for 10 years in jail!"

-Trump arrived in Beijing as part of his Asia trip one day after the players were accused of shoplifting and he used the state visit to bring up their fate with Chinese President Xi Jinping, reports The Washington Post.
+Trump arrived in Beijing as part of his Asia trip one day after the players were accused of shoplifting, and he used the state visit to bring up their fate with Chinese President Xi Jinping, reports The Washington Post.

-On Tuesday before leaving the Philippines, Trump told reporters he "had a great conversation" with Chinese President Xi Jinping and he went on to talk about the American students.
+On Tuesday before leaving the Philippines, Trump told reporters he "had a great conversation" with Xi and went on to talk about the American students.
 "What they did was unfortunate.
 You're talking about very long prison sentences.
 They do not play games.
 He was terrific and they're working on it right now."

 Later that day the players were on their way home to Los Angeles.

-White House Chief of Staff John Kelly called the three players over the weekend, according to UCLA Athletic Director Dan Guerrero, who also spoke at the press conference.
+White House chief of staff John Kelly called the three players over the weekend, according to UCLA Athletic Director Dan Guerrero, who also spoke at the news conference.

 Guerrero provided more details about the incident, saying the students stole items from three shops near their hotel on the evening of Nov.
 6 during a block of free time.